This document describes how to integrate Kakao Link APIs into your service with the Kakao SDK for Android (hereinafter referred to as 'Android SDK').

 According to your service's purpose and requirements, you need to decide which API to use first by considering their characteristics and difference.

-Step 1.
-Select a type of Messaging APIThere are two types of messaging APIs: Kakao Link and Kakao Talk messaging API.
-You need to understand the differences between the two messaging APIs completely by referring to Understand concepts, and decide which API to use to implement the function to send a message.
+There are two types of messaging APIs: the Kakao Talk Sharing API and the Kakao Talk Messaging API.
+You need to understand the differences between the two messaging APIs completely by referring to Concepts, and decide which API to use to implement the function to send a message.

 Decide which message template to use by referring to Message template > Types.

 You can configure a message according to the default template in JSON format or create a custom template in person for your service.
-Refer to Message configuration method for more details.
+Refer to How to use for more details.

 After configuring a message, you must call the corresponding API according to the desired message template type.
 If the request is successful, the Android SDK launches Kakao Talk or lets a user log in with Kakao Account on a web page, and then shows a list of friends or chatrooms.
 When a user selects friends or a chatroom to send the message to, the messages are sent to the selected targets.